Editor’s Note: This article was originally published on March 02, 2018.

 Use Form W-4 to adjust your tax withholding, if necessary, after you have an idea what your tax situation looks like for the full year.
 Without estimating your tax liability (see below) and taking actions to reduce it, changing your withholding is like shooting a target while blindfolded.
 This is especially true in a year when there are so many tax law changes, even if you expect no changes in your personal life.

-To figure out if you are withholding enough federal taxes, follow these steps:
+To figure out if you are withholding enough federal taxes, follow these steps to estimate your tax liability for 2018:

 - Estimate your 2018 tax liability.
 Look at last year’s return and project your 2018 tax return based on any known or expected changes in your personal tax situation.
-This is an important step and sometimes complicated step, so you may want to get help from a tax professional or use H&R Block’s tax calculator.
-Changes in your life (children, marriage, new job, etc.), or other complexities (like owning a small business or earning extra income from a side job) can significantly change your tax bill, as can the new tax law.
+This is an important and sometimes complicated step, so you may want to get help from a tax professional or use H&R Block’s tax liability estimator.
+Changes in your life (children, marriage, new job, etc.), or other complexities (like owning a small business or earning extra income from a side job) can significantly change your tax bill, as can the new tax reform overall.

 - Determine how much has been withheld so far.
 You can find this information on your last earnings statement or payroll stub.

 - Subtract the withheld taxes from your projected tax bill.
-This is the amount of withholding you’ll need for the rest of the year to closely match your estimated tax liability for the year.
+This is the amount of withholding you’ll need for the rest of the year to closely match your estimated tax liability for 2018.

 - Divide the amount you still owe by your remaining pay periods.
 This is the amount you should withhold from each paycheck for the rest of the year to cover your estimated tax bill.